malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

     * Mental modelling capability.
     * External and internal experiences as source of input.
 4. Long-term skill potentiation depends on:
-    * Modality dependent trainable components
+    * Modality dependent trainable components.
+        * This may not require any new components.
+Rather, perhaps it just means that each layer needs to be trainable.
     * Self-driven reward

 On a separate note, for many years nneuroscience and psychology have struggled to understand how humans can apparently learn so fast.
 I suspect the answer is the way that shorter term adaption phases can be used to bootstrap development in longer term phases.